-Melbourne Cup Jockey Brad Rawiller, wife Carolyn and five week-old baby Cleo joined City Fertility Centre Melbourne to help celebrate the centre’s fifth birthday recently.
+Melbourne Cup jockey Brad Rawiller, wife Carolyn and five-week-old baby Cleo joined City Fertility Centre Melbourne to help celebrate the clinic’s fifth anniversary recently.

-The Rawiller’s are just one of hundreds of families over the past five years who have been ‘over the moon’ after receiving fertility assistance from the fertility clinic.
+The Rawillers are just one of hundreds of families over the past five years who have been “over the moon” after receiving fertility help from the clinic.

-Brad and Carolyn said Cleo was an absolute joy to have around and the first month has been much easier than expected.
+Brad and Carolyn said Cleo was an absolute joy to have around and the first month had been much easier than expected.

 “She is starting to become more alert now and we are seeing her little personality shine through,” Carolyn said.

-Carolyn 36 and Brad 33 had a rollercoaster of a ride before becoming pregnant with baby Cleo.
+Carolyn, 36, and Brad, 33, had a roller-coaster ride before becoming pregnant with Cleo.
 Initially they had been told by a doctor they couldn’t have children, but they wouldn’t accept that diagnosis and sought the help of a fertility specialist.

-Dr David Wilkinson, Medical Director City Fertility Centre Melbourne then insisted on more tests and advised them there was a chance of falling pregnant.
+Dr Wilkinson, City Fertility Melbourne’s medical director, then insisted on more tests and advised the Rawillers there was a chance of falling pregnant.

 Brad’s commitment to staying in peak physical condition was their major issue as it significantly reduced his sperm count.
 The couple was advised to take a holiday and return to their specialist afterwards.

-“Thankfully the holiday after the Spring Carnival worked and we were able to proceed with IVF on our return in February.
-Our first round of IVF was successful and the rest is history,” said Brad.
+“Thankfully the holiday after the Spring Carnival worked and we were able to proceed with IVF on our return in February,” Brad said.

-Carolyn said one of the best parts of going to City Fertility Centre was when their counsellor said the pressure was off them and it was now up to their scientists to help them.
+Carolyn said one of the best parts of consulting City Fertility Centre was when their counsellor said the pressure was off them and it was now up to their scientists to help.

-Dr Wilkinson said over the past five years the number of new patients needing assistance has continued to grow: “We now have six fertility specialists consulting from our St Kilda Road clinic and other consulting rooms around Melbourne.”
+“We now have six fertility specialists consulting from our St Kilda Road clinic and other consulting rooms around Melbourne,” he said.

-The number of people undergoing IVF treatments continues to increase according to the latest official report Assisted Reproductive Technology in Australia and New Zealand 2007.
-There were 70,541 treatment cycles in Australia and New Zealand in 2009; an increase of nearly 14% since 2008 and of almost 50% since 2005.
-In total, 13,114 liveborn babies were born following ART treatment in 2009 in Australia and New Zealand.
+The number of people undergoing IVF treatments continues to increase, according to the latest official report Assisted reproductive technology in Australia and New Zealand 2007.
+There were 70,541 treatment cycles in Australia and New Zealand in 2009, an increase of nearly 14% on 2008 and of almost 50% since 2005.
+In total, 13,114 live-born babies were born following ART treatment in 2009 in the two countries.

-Dr Wilkinson said that it was important for couples to be aware of the many factors that influence a couples chances of success.
+Dr Wilkinson said it was important for couples to be aware of the many factors that influenced their chances of success.